Jaywick: Location

 Jaywick is around 60 mi from London and 17 mi southeast of Colchester.
-It in the Golf Green ward of the Tendring district of north-east Essex.
-To the north-east is Clacton-on-Sea (from which it is separated by Clacton Airfield), while to the west is the estuary of the River Colne.
+It is in the Golf Green ward of the Tendring district of north-east Essex.
+To the north-east is Clacton-on-Sea (from which it is separated by Clacton Airport), while to the west is the estuary of the River Colne.
 Jaywick is divided into the Tudor estate to the north (also known as West Clacton), the Village to the southeast and the Brooklands and Grasslands estates to the southwest.

 Most shops are on the village's main street, Broadway.
 A 200-year-old Martello tower on the coastline was converted into an arts and heritage centre.
 The artwork, "46 Brooklands Gardens", by Nathan Coley was erected at the Martello tower as a three-month show piece.

 History

 What is now Jaywick was originally fields and salt marshes near Clacton and St Osyth.
-The name, which was first recorded in 1438 in the form Clakyngewyk, means "dwelling associated with a man named *Clacc".
-The first element was later dropped, giving at first Gey wyck (1584) and eventually the modern form.
-A wooden spear from the Lower Paleolithic era, found locally in an area of foreshore erosion, is the oldest known man-made wooden artefact found in the British Isles.
+The Clacton Spear, a wooden spear from the Lower Paleolithic era, found locally in an area of foreshore erosion, is the oldest known man-made wooden artefact found in the British Isles.
+The name Jaywick is first documented in 1438 and apparently means "farm frequented by jays"; the earliest recorded form, Clakyngeywyk, includes the adjective clacking, meaning "chattering".
 During the 19th century, the area was popular for shooting and contained a rifle range.

-Because of its proximity to the sea, Jaywick had never been a practical place for farming due to the risk from floods; and the land remained unused.
+Because of its proximity to the sea, Jaywick had never been a practical place for farming due to the risk from floods and the land remained unused.
 A sea wall was built in 1880 to protect against flooding.
 Ordnance Survey mapping around 1897 shows Jaywick as a few farmhouses near what is now Crossways on the Tudor estate.